-Additionally, if you want to experience hassle-free and user-friendly way of exporting data and creating backups from your iOS device or iCloud, you will be introduced to an efficient program on the later part of this article.
+Additionally, if you want to experience hassle-free and user-friendly way of exporting data and creating backups from your iOS device with iOS 14 or iCloud, you will be introduced to an efficient program on the later part of this article.

 Where Are Your Photos Stored in iCloud?

 There are two ways of storing photo in iCloud, see below for comparison:

 iCloud Photo Library

 Automatically keeps every photo and video you take on your devices in iCloud so that it can be accessed on the library from any device at any time.